KDAB/knut/docs/contributing/architecture.md

 addProperties<CppDocument>(m_properties);
 ```
 This will store all property's names for this object, and is used when recording a script from the ui, to make a difference between a property call and a method call.

+### Tree-sitter

+Tree-sitter is used by knut to parse code and extract many higher-level structures (currently only C++).

+In the Knut GUI, use the `C++`>`Tree-sitter Inspector` widget to explore the current Tree-sitter state.

+!!! note
+    Tree-sitter capabilities are implemented on the LspDocument class.
+We expect Tree-sitter support to be available for any language that also supports the language server protocol.

 ### LSP server